 Thailand rolls out cannabis clinic based on traditional medicine

-Thailand opened its first full-time clinic specializing in traditional and alternative cannabis-based medicine on Monday, as part of a move by the government toward developing a medicinal cannabis industry.

-BANGKOK: Thailand opened its first full-time clinic specializing in traditional and alternative cannabis-based medicine on Monday, as part of a move by the government toward developing a medicinal cannabis industry.
+BANGKOK: Thailand opened its first full-time clinic specialising in traditional and alternative cannabis-based medicine on Monday (Jan 6), as part of a move by the government towards developing a medicinal cannabis industry.

 "This is a pilot clinic, because we cannot produce enough doctors with expertise in cannabis," Public Health Minister, Anutin Charnvirankul, told reporters at the opening ceremony in Bangkok.
 Patients will receive treatment free of charge for the first two weeks, he added.